 Average Weather in Maastricht Netherlands

-In Maastricht, the temperature typically varies from 34°F to 75°F over the course of the year, and is rarely below 21°F or above 86°F.
+In Maastricht, the summers are comfortable and partly cloudy and the winters are long, chilly, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 34°F to 75°F and is rarely below 21°F or above 86°F.

 Average High and Low Temperature